 These financial statements are prepared in accordance with accounting principles generally accepted in the United States of America.
-The accompanying consolidated financial statements include all wholly-owned subsidiaries.
+The accompanying consolidated financial statements include our accounts and those of our subsidiaries in which we have a controlling interest.
 All significant intercompany accounts and transactions have been eliminated.